aerogear-attic/aerogear-ios-crypto/README.md

 ## Project Aim
 _"Crypto for Humans"_

 The aim of the project is to provide useful and easy to use API interfaces for performing advanced cryptographic techniques in the iOS platform.
-We base our work on the existing [Security and CommonCrypto](http://tinyurl.com/n6zf3le) services  already provided by the platform, but we strive to provide a more friendlier interface around those services.
+We base our work on the existing [Security and CommonCrypto](http://tinyurl.com/n6zf3le) services  already provided by the platform, but we strive to provide a friendlier interface around those services.
 Anyone who has tried to use those frameworks directly can understand the pain of using them (conversion of CF data types to Obj-C anyone?), let alone using them correctly.
 We understand that applying good cryptographic techniques is not an easy task and requires deep knowledge of the underlying concepts.
-But we _strongly_ believe a "friendlier" developer interface can help easy that pain.
+But we _strongly_ believe a "friendlier" developer interface can ease the pain.

 The project shares the same vision with our sibling AeroGear project [AeroGear-Crypto-Java](https://github.com/aerogear/aerogear-crypto-java).
 If you are a Java developer, we strongly recommend to look at the project.